Brian Jenkins enters his eighth season as head coach of the Hiram men’s lacrosse program. Jenkins was named the first-ever head coach in 2011.

-Jenkins is a 1988 graduate of SUNY-Cortland with a degree in physical education.
-He comes to Hiram from Shenandoah (Va.)
-University where is served as head lacrosse coach for 14 seasons.
+Jenkins joined Hiram from Shenandoah University in Virginia, where he served as head lacrosse coach for 14 seasons.
 While at Shenandoah, Jenkins led the Hornets to their most successful season in school history in 2007 with nine overall wins and five wins in the Pennsylvania Athletic Conference.
-The seven-game improvement was also good for the biggest single-season turnaround in NCAA lacrosse history.
-The Hornets would also post nine victories the following year during the 2008 season.
+A seven-game improvement, it was the biggest single-season turnaround in NCAA lacrosse history.
+The Hornets also posted nine victories the following season.

 In the summer of 2001, Jenkins played for Team USA at the World Championships (Master’s Division) in Perth, Australia.
 Team USA finished second as Jenkins had five goals, including two in the semi-finals

 Prior to his tenure at Shenandoah, Jenkins served as an assistant coach at Division I Lehigh University in Pennsylvania as a defensive coordinator for four seasons (1994-98).
 In 1995 and 1996, Jenkins’ defenses ranked as the top and third-best in the NCAA.
 He coached two Patriot League Defensive Players of the Year (1995 and 1997).
 During his final season at Lehigh, Jenkins presided over a defense that elevated the Hawks to a top-25 ranking and an upset victory over No. 7 nationally-ranked Georgetown University.

 In addition, Jenkins also coached at Lafayette College in Pennsylvania for four seasons (1989-93) as an offensive coordinator and coached a player who was named Patriot League Offensive Player of the Year during the 1991 season.